GermaniumSystem/pseudoStarbound/README.md

 #### Usage recommendations

-* pseudoStarbound should operate on a port other that the Starbound or StarryPy3k server.
+* pseudoStarbound should operate on ports other that the ones Starbound or StarryPy3k use.
 * Traffic should be redirected to pseudoStarbound on an as-needed basis. iptables NAT works well enough.
 * The status message can be updated on-the-fly.
 Consider tying it into your